kmhdesign123/Foraging-Adventure/README.md

 - Add in more story options and endings
 - Add custom audio files in place of placeholder audio
 - Add audio on certain button click events
+- Add in specific mushroom items to pick up
+- Add in a mushroom identification guide
+- Add visual inventory
+- Add in cooking with selected inventory items

 ## Attributions:
 Font Link